sshaar/clef2020-factchecking-task5/README.md

 ## Citation
 * If you want to cite any of the papers from the previous edition of the task, refer to this file [working_notes/clef19_checkthat.bib](working_notes/clef19_checkthat.bib) [[PROCEEDINGS WITH ALL PAPERS from 2019]](http://ceur-ws.org/Vol-2125/) or [working_notes/clef18_checkthat.bib](working_notes/clef18_checkthat.bib) [[PROCEEDINGS WITH ALL PAPERS from 2018]](http://ceur-ws.org/Vol-2125/).

+## Previous Editions

+For information about the previous edition of the shared task, refer to [CLEF2019-CheckThat!](https://sites.google.com/view/clef2019-checkthat/task-1-check-worthiness?authuser=0) and [CLEF2018-CheckThat!](http://alt.qcri.org/clef2018-factcheck/).

 ## Credits